vindar/mtools/README.md

 ### Documentation
-I try to keep the documentation fairly up to date.
-Information about a class or a method is located in the corresponding header file, above its declaration.
-Comments are, more or less, in doxygen format: you can use the 'Doxyfile' configuration file to build the documentation for the whole library using doxygen.
-It is also worth looking at the examples directory which contain code demonstrating how to use the library.
+I try to keep the documentation fairly up to date (hum...).
+Information about a class or a method should be located in the corresponding header file, above its declaration.
+Comments are, more or less, in doxygen format: you can use the `Doxyfile` configuration file to build the documentation for the whole library using doxygen.

+### Examples
+The directory contain standalone projects demonstrating how to use the library.
+It mostly consist of simple simulations of stochastic processes such as interacting particle systems, percolation, DLA, interacting random walks...

 ### Building the library
-The library is cross-platform (at least, it works under Linux and Windows) but it depends on other libraries, mainly [CImg](http://cimg.eu/) and [FLTK](http://www.fltk.org).
-See the file '[INSTALL.TXT](https://github.com/vindar/mtools/blob/master/INSTALL.TXT)' for detailed instructions about the build procedure depending on the platform.
+The library is cross-platform.
+At least, it works under Linux and Windows but it depends on other libraries, mainly [CImg](http://cimg.eu/) and [FLTK](http://www.fltk.org).
+The library uses several C++11 features.
+Hence a (fairly) up to date compiler is required to build it.
+To simplify the build procedure with Visual Studio, the repository [mtools-dependencies](https://github.com/vindar/mtools-dependencies) contain VS2015 builds of all the required libraries.
+See the file '[INSTALL.TXT](https://github.com/vindar/mtools/blob/master/INSTALL.TXT)' for detailed instructions.

 ### What else...
-If you are looking for a nice C++ library that you can use to create simulation and graphics, I strongly recommend that you look at Vincent Beffara's simulation library (http://github.com/vbeffara/Simulations).
+If you are looking for a nice C++ library that you can use to create simulation and graphics, I strongly recommend that you look at [Vincent Beffara's simulation library](http://github.com/vbeffara/Simulations).
 It is very similar to mine and does pretty much the same things.
 If I had known about it a few years ago, I would probably now just use it and would never have written this one...
 In fact, while putting this library together, I borrowed the ideas of 'watch windows' and simple command-line parser from Vincent's library.
 There are many other neat features so go have a look at it.